Formats, Serializers, and Deserializers for Schema Registry on Confluent Cloud

 The serializers and Kafka Connect converters for all supported schema formats automatically register schemas by default.
 The Protobuf serializer recursively registers all referenced schemas separately.

-With Protobuf and JSON Schema support, the Confluent Platform adds the ability to add new schema formats using schema plugins (the existing Avro support has been wrapped with an Avro schema plugin).
+With Protobuf and JSON Schema support, the Schema Registry adds the ability to add new schema formats using schema plugins (the existing Avro support has been wrapped with an Avro schema plugin).

 Schema references

-Confluent Platform (versions 5.5.0 and later) provides full support for the notion of schema references, the ability of a schema to refer to other schemas.
+Confluent Platform (versions 5.5.0 and later) and Confluent Cloud provide full support for the notion of schema references, the ability of a schema to refer to other schemas.
 Support for schema references is provided for out-of-the-box schema formats: Avro, JSON Schema, and Protobuf.
 Schema references use the import statement of Protobuf and the $ref field of JSON Schema.
-Avro in Confluent Platform is also updated to support schema references.
+Avro is also updated to support schema references.

 A schema reference consists of the following: